 Automatic RTM (aRTM)

-The aRTM workflow starts with a Topaze document containing a PVT data.
+The aRTM workflow starts with a Topaze document containing a PVT data or using a PVT object under the selected level.
 The workflow then:

 Creates a new Topaze file, which is a copy of the seed document.

-Updates well radius, net pay, and porosity from well properties in the file.
+Updates well radius, net pay, porosity, initial GOR and Temperature Bottomhole from well properties in the file.

 Loads pressure and rates into the file.